iftykar/odin-recipies/README.md

 # odin-recipies

 This is my first project.
 I'm making recipies!
+WOOOO!